 International Medical Corps has worked throughout Sudan’s Darfur Region since 2004, providing health, nutrition and water, sanitation and hygiene interventions.

+Today, tribal conflict and intercommunal violence in Darfur continue to severely affect civilians, especially women and children.
+Millions remain in displacement camps, relying almost entirely on humanitarian aid for basic services, while funding constraints continue to affect the ongoing humanitarian response in the country.
 In many of the sites in which we operate, we are the only provider of primary health care or nutrition services, making us a key partner to the Ministry of Health in the health response in the region.
-This year, improved humanitarian access into conflict areas allowed our teams to reach the mountainous area of Jebel Marra to provide lifesaving nutrition and medical assistance for the first time.

 International Medical Corps currently supports and operates in 88 health facilities across Sudan, delivering essential health services, strengthening health systems and providing resources for the deployment of skilled health workers to those facilities.
 Essential health services include disease treatment and prevention, reproductive healthcare, health education, immunisation, child healthcare and surveillance, and referrals to emergency- and secondary-level health services, including surgery and obstetric care.
 We also provide comprehensive reproductive health services for mothers, as well as integrated management of childhood illnesses and assistance with newborn care.
 Through our facilities, International Medical Corps sees an average of 35,000 new patients per month.